-I’ve heard this scenario come up quite a bit over at the Google and Your Business Forum: “My map on Google looks correct yet my customers are being routed to my old location when they get driving directions”.
+I’ve heard this scenario come up quite a bit over at the Google and Your Business Forum: “My map on Google looks correct yet my customers are being routed to my old location when they get driving directions” which can be frustrating if it means losing a GBP lead.

 There is definitely different advice being given online over what to do when your business moves.
 The MapMaker team would advise you to close the listing and open a new one.
 This is taken from this help article here which says: